yeastrc/proxl-web-app/docs/install/config.rst

 Run Importer Workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 This is the directory on the local machine (same machine running the proxl web application) where the processing of user uploads will take place.
-The user running Tomcat must have read/write permissioni to this directory.
+The user running Tomcat must have read/write permission to this directory.

 Allow Scan file Upload
 ^^^^^^^^^^^^^^^^^^^^^^^^